A Very Brady Christmas: Cast

+Susan Olsen, the original Cindy Brady, was not in this production due to a combination of salary negotiations and timing conflicting with her honeymoon.

 Impact

 When A Very Brady Christmas first aired, it was the highest rated television film of the season with a 25.1 rating and a 39 share but ultimately finished as the second highest rated television film of the season.
 Thanks in large part to the film's success, CBS and Sherwood Schwartz created a new television series in 1990, The Bradys, continuing the story of the Brady family and its now-adult children.
 Only six episodes were produced.
 Critics nicknamed the new series "Brady-something", after the adult-oriented TV drama Thirtysomething, highlighting the fact that this new Brady series had a more serious tone and more dramatic storylines as compared to the original series.

 After the network canceled The Bradys, two theatrical films were made later in the 1990s: The Brady Bunch Movie in 1995, and A Very Brady Sequel in 1996.
 A second sequel, The Brady Bunch in the White House, aired as a made-for-television film on Fox in 2002.
 All three featured a new, younger cast filling the roles of the Bradys.